JoshuaKGoldberg/bingo/packages/site/src/content/docs/blog/your-first-bingo-template.md

 excerpt: So you'd like to build a repository template with Bingo?
   Wonderful!
   This guide will walk you through creating your first template with Bingo.
-  The template will create files on disk and be runnable on the command-line.
+  The template will create a file and be runnable on the command-line.
 title: Your First Bingo Template
 ---